AnahJOY/Real-time-age-gender-prediction-system-using-deep-learning-pre-trained-models/README.md

-This repository contains the code for [Real-time Age and gender prediction systems using deep learning pretrained model using python )]()
+This repository contains the code for [Real-time Age and gender prediction systems using deep learning,pretrained models)]()

 ./AgeGender <input_file>(Leave blank for webcam)